 10 Poets you should get to know – Part 7: Talking LOVE with activist & poet Michelle Antoinette Nelson

-Coming Soon: 10 Poets you should get to know – Part 8: Goddess Warrior The Poet
+10 Poets you should get to know – Part 8: Poetry In Motion: An interview of Goddess Warrior

 Coming Soon: 10 Poets you should get to know – Part 9: Ebony Stewart